SHIPS SAME DAY OR NEXT BUSINESS DAY

 Quick Recap

+Overwhelmed by the facts and charts?
 Here are the most important takeaways:

 • 5.56 NATO operates at a higher pressure than .223 Remington.

-• 5.56 NATO chambers are physically longer than .223 chambers.
+• 5.56 NATO barrels' throat are longer than .223 chamber throats.

 • 5.56 and .223 casings are identical when comparing exterior dimensions.

-• The .223 Remington can be safely chambered in 5.56-chambered rifles.
+• The .223 Remington can be safely fired from a 5.56-chambered barrel.

 DISCLAIMER: If you are new to the world of DIY gun building, you likely have a lot of questions and rightfully so.
 It’s an area that has a lot of questions that, without the correct answers, could have some serious implications.
-At 80-lower.com, we are by no means providing this content on our website to serve as legal advice or legal counsel.
+At GunBuilders.com, we are by no means providing this content on our website to serve as legal advice or legal counsel.
 We encourage each and every builder to perform their own research around their respective State laws as well as educating themselves on the Federal laws.
 When performing your own research, please be sure that you are getting your information from a reliable source.

 We are a national retailer of individual components and not all products depicted on this website are legal in every state.
 Shipping of various products found on this website are prohibited to some states (such as California, Connecticut, District of Columbia, Hawaii, New Jersey, New York, Rhode Island, and Washington).
 The information, pictures, text or products presented on this website are not a representation by us, and should not be understood by you, that any product or completed firearm is legal to assemble or own in your state of residence.
 We encourage each and every builder to perform their own research about the state and federal laws that apply to them.
 It is your responsibility to understand the law and we encourage you to consult with an attorney or your local ATF representative.